My Raku script for Journaling in Joplin

 multi

 tells Raku to expect multiple definitions for this sub.
-Without it,
+Without it, the compiler gets annoyed.

 Multiple dispatch means a few things depending on which language you’re using — or which computer scientist you’re asking.
 Basically it lets you avoid having one giant glob of a function with all sorts of special logic.
 You do that by having a different version of the function for different situations.